TheDro/autofiller/README.md

 ## Upcoming features

-- Support for input tags
+- Improved support for input tags
 - A menu to configure the list of static completions
 - Fuzzy search for static completions
 - A menu to configure your OpenAI API key